AdrianaCeric/personal-site/pages/posts/gtfs-101.md

 ![drawing](../../public/images/drawing-gtfs.jpg)

-Each text file (with a .txt extension) has it's own information, say stop times and agency name, separated by commas:
+Each text file (with a .txt extension) has its own information, say stop times and agency name, separated by commas:

 ![txt file](../../public/images/txt-file.png)